 The most important thing I will teach my children in this life is the Good News of Jesus Christ.
-I want them to understand the gospel.
+I want them to understand the gospel .After the gospel, the most important thing I can teach my children is Godly character.
+Thankfully, there are simple and practical ways to teach diligence to your children.

 Simple and Practical Ways to Teach Diligence